cihelper/action-semanticrelease-generic/README.md

-# GitHub Action for Semantic Release with GitHub Actions
+# GitHub Action for Semantic Release with generic repos